‘Happy hour’ - saving food waste with a discount image frame

 Depending on the canteen and snack-buffet system in schools, up to 40% of food/meals are not served.
 They end up in the rubbish.

-In this activities, students investigate the food waste that occurs at their school (> Food Waste Audit worksheet).
-They try out the ‘Happy hour’ method as a way of making edible meals and food that can no longer be used in the kitchen or from the school snack buffet and would end up as waste available at a reduced price during a campaign period.
+They try out the ‘Happy hour’ method as a way of making edible meals from food that can no longer be used in the kitchen or school snack buffet.
+This would end up as food waste but is made available at a reduced price during a campaign period.

 • Happy hour for students, teachers and employees: